Let us begin with a fictitious circuit

 Voltage across the capacitor is proportional to the charge stored by it and inversely proportional to the capacitance of the capacitor.
 The charge is not stored instantaneously within the capacitor in response to an applied voltage.
-When voltage is applied across the capacitor, it acts as a short circuit, and maximum current flows through the capacitor.
-The current through the capacitor decreases exponentially with charge stored by it and voltage across it increasing by the same rate.
+When voltage is applied across the capacitor, it acts as a short circuit, and maximum current flows through it.
+The current through the capacitor decreases exponentially with the charge stored by it and voltage across it increasing by the same rate.
 The current through the capacitor ceases when the voltage across the capacitor rises equal and opposite to the applied voltage.
 Now, the capacitor acts as an open circuit, and no current flows through it while an equal and opposite voltage has developed across it.
-So, current flows through the capacitor only till the voltage across it is changing.
-Once, the voltage across the capacitor becomes constant (equal and opposite to applied voltage), it has no current flowing through it.
-The voltage across the capacitor remains even when no current is flowing through it.
-As the rate of change of voltage across the capacitor is proportional to current and inversely proportional to capacitance, the greater is the capacitance of a capacitor, slower is the rate of change of voltage (rise of voltage) across it.
+So, current flows through the capacitor only until the voltage across it changes.
+Once the voltage across the capacitor becomes constant (equal and opposite to applied voltage), it has no current flowing through it.
+The voltage across the capacitor remains even when no current is flowing through it as the rate of change of voltage across the capacitor is proportional to current and inversely proportional to capacitance; the greater the capacitance of a capacitor, the slower the rate of change of voltage (rise of voltage) across it.

 Discharging of the capacitor

-Once the capacitor has equal and the opposite voltage across it, it is fully charged, retaining a charge equal to CV and no current flows through it.
-Now, there will be no change in current or voltage across the capacitor until the applied voltage is changed or varied.
-So, in a constant DC circuit, the capacitor will get fully charged (exponentially) and eventually become open circuit.
+Once the capacitor has equal and the opposite voltage across it, it is fully charged, retaining a charge equal to CV, and no current flows through it.
+There will be no change in current or voltage across the capacitor until the applied voltage is changed or varied.
+So, in a constant DC circuit, the capacitor will get fully charged (exponentially) and eventually become an open circuit.
 Now, it needs to be discharged either by shorting its terminals or through a bleeding resistor.
-By either way, a discharging current flows through the capacitor in the opposite direction to that of the charging current.
+Either way, a discharging current flows through the capacitor in the opposite direction of the charging current.
 Like charging current, the discharging current is initially maximum and decreases exponentially.
 The voltage across the capacitor also decreases exponentially along with the discharging current.
 The discharging current ceases as the voltage across the capacitor reduces to zero.

 Now, let us assume that the voltage source is AC.
 As a sinusoidal voltage source, the applied voltage will be given by the following equation: